tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ## Introduction

-This tutorial is designed to introduce TensorFlow Extended (TFX) and help you learn to create your own machine learning pipelines.
-It runs locally, and shows integration with TFX and TensorBoard as well as interaction with TFX in Jupyter notebooks.
+This tutorial is designed to introduce TensorFlow Extended (TFX) and help you create your own machine learning pipelines.
+The tutorial code runs locally, and shows integration with TFX and TensorBoard as well as interaction with TFX in Jupyter notebooks.

 Key Term: A TFX pipeline is a Directed Acyclic Graph, or "DAG".
 We will often refer to pipelines as DAGs.

-You'll follow a typical ML development process, starting by examining the dataset, and end up with a complete working pipeline.
-Along the way you'll explore ways to debug and update your pipeline, and measure performance.
+This tutorial follows a typical ML development process.
+You will be start by examining the dataset, and end the tutorial with a fully working pipeline.
+Along the way you'll explore ways to debug and update your pipeline, and measure performance of your pipeline too.

 ### Learn more